jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

    c) set-chassis to: vm
    d) set-deployment to: development

 1) What would be the command to change the systemd target runlevel to recovery mode?
-Execute this command and take a screenshot of the result.
+Execute this command and take a screenshot of the result -- then change it back to the regular GUI interface.

 1) Review the content of the mysql.service file.
 List the contents of the `[Install]` header that must load before and after the mysql service starts.